 Catch a short flight back up to Cairo this morning (approximately 1.5 hours).
 On your return to the capital, visit the Islamic parts of the city and the frenetic backstreets of the bazaar with your leader.
 A labyrinth of narrow streets and passageways, Khan is one of the biggest and oldest markets in the world.
 The 'Khan', sprawling around an old area known as Al-Azhar, is a quintessentially Cairo experience – a warren of alleys with stalls serving up a succession of intoxicating scenes.
 You might explore the gold market, ‘Perfume Street’ and the spice market, where heady aromas hang in the air like a thick blanket of Damascene cloth – which you could purchase next door in the cloth market!
 Tonight, perhaps gather together you fellow travellers for a celebratory kebab, kofta, sheesha, or all of the above.

-There are no activities planned for the final day and you are able to depart the accommodation at any time, provided you comply with your accommodation’s internal check-out times.
+There are no activities planned for the final day and you are free to depart at any time.
+Please ensure you confirm your hotel check-out time with your leader.